digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

       > active where label = "loren ipsum"

    Lists contracts where the label field is exactly ``loren ipsum``.
-   Double quotes allow values to contain whitespaces.
+   Use double quotes with values that contain whitespace characters.

 -  Combine different conditions: